moubi/enform/docs/index.md

   )}}
 >
 ```
-If name field is empty the `"This field can not be empty"` message will be stored in `props.errors.name` (truthy value).
-Otherwise it will have an empty string (falsy value).
+If name field is empty the `"This field can not be empty"` message will be stored in `props.errors.name`.
+Otherwise it will be an empty string.

-#### Validation on field change
+#### Validation while typing
 ```jsx
 <Enform
   initial={{ name: "" }}